-American Depositary Shares may be evidenced by American Depositary Receipts.
+^{}American Depositary Shares may be evidenced by American Depositary Receipts.
 Each American Depositary Share represents one (1) Ordinary Share.

-Not for trading, but only in connection with the listing of American Depositary Shares on The Nasdaq Global Market.
+^{} Not for trading, but only in connection with the listing of American Depositary Shares on The Nasdaq Global Market.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \checkmark Smaller reporting company \checkmark

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-At August 4, 2023, 89,367,975 ordinary shares, nominal value \$0.01 each, of the Company were outstanding.
+Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes \square No \square Indicate by check mark whether the registrant has submitted Regulation S-T during the preceding 12 months (or for such s Indicate by check mark whether the registrant is a large accemerging growth company.
+See the definitions of "large a company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to - omplying with any new Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \square At November 6, 2023, 89,805,653 ordinary shares, nominal v alue \$0.01 each a, of the Company were outstanding.